umn-asr/shibboleths_lil_helper/README.markdown

 Assumptions
 ===========
 * Shibboleth Native Service Provider Apache/IIS is already installed on your target web servers.
+* The X509Certificate (sp-cert.pem, sp-key.pem) keys are in their default locations along-side shibboleth2.xml.
+This tool does not help you generate these keys, that's up to you.
+The default installation of Native Shib generates keys for you though.
 * The Shibboleth apache module is loaded globally for all vHosts
 * /bin/slh is in your $PATH (automatically done with Rubygem install method, manual is git cloned